ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 environments like [JupyterHub](https://jupyter.hpcc.ucr.edu/), [RStudio Server](https://hpcc.ucr.edu/manuals/linux_basics/text/#rstudio-server) and
 [VSCode](https://hpcc.ucr.edu/manuals/hpc_cluster/selected_software/vscode/)
 provide only partial solutions.
-In addition, there is a lot of value of knowing how to work in an environment that is not restricted to a specific programming language.
 The following focuses on using Nvim and Tmux.
 Emacs can be used as an alternative to Nvim.

 ### Vim overview